Valeri-afk/ui-framework/docs/ARCHITECTURE.md

 visible-child indexing;
 hierarchy validation.

-It also establishes the generic container-side measure() / arrange() contract.
+PanelNode does not own the layout measurement or arrangement lifecycle.

-Therefore its current role is:
+Its current role is:

 Node
   +
 child ownership
   +
 container behavior
-  +
-layout-container interface

 4.1 Hierarchy Invariants

 A child cannot be attached when: